andredsferreira/andre-kb/md_notes/cnet/cnet-icmp.md

 message type.

 NOTE: Devices are note mandated to perform any action upon receiving a ICMP error message.
-Although, most protocols perform some actionin response to a specific ICMP error message type.
+Although, most protocols perform some action in response to a specific ICMP error message type.

 ICMPv4 Error Messages: